Squirrel-333/LDD-prompt-injection-figures/README.md

-# LDD Prompt Injection Figures (Supplementary Material)
+# Label Disguise Defense Figures (Supplementary Material)

 This repository provides the result figures accompanying the paper: